losanc/Box-Collision/README.md

   bool collision = c1.Collision(c2); // return true if collision, false no collision }
 ```
+## How to verify the result

+To verify the result, you can use [Blender](https://www.blender.org/).
+When you open Blender, it will create a default cube automatically.
+On the right side of screen, there is a `Transform` panel, you can set `Location`, `Rotation`, `Scale`.
+Remember to change `Rotation Mode` to `Quaternion`.
+Then you can create another cube, set its property.
+Then see if they have collision.

 ## Others
 1. Matrix inverse is not optimized yet.